 MichiganMichigan has one of the highest energy rates in the country.
-If you are a homeowner in Michigan, you’re saving more when you go solar.
-The high energy rates mean that you will be saving more for every kilowatt-hour that you don’t purchase from utilities by going solar.
+If you are a homeowner in Michigan, you save more when you go solar.
+The high energy rates mean you will save more for every kilowatt-hour you don’t purchase from utilities by going solar.

 Introduction

-Michigan is a great state to go solar as the state receives high amounts of sunlight over the year.
+Michigan is a great state to go solar as the state receives high amounts of sunlight yearly.
 The state averages four peak hours of sunlight per day.
-During the summer, the state can have at least six hours per day of the sun.
+During the summer, the state can have at least six hours of sun exposure daily.

-Michigan has more than 11,000 inland lakes hence the name the great lake state.
-The state of Michigan has maintained this natural beauty and aesthetic, and upholding its beauty is among the state’s goals.
+Michigan has more than 11,000 inland lakes, hence the great lake state.
+Michigan has maintained this natural beauty and aesthetic, and upholding its beauty is among the state’s goals.

 This goal has prompted excellent solar innovations.
-Michigan has maintained its reputation for being a solar energy leader because of its progressive government that has enabled households to go solar through incentives and loan programs.
+Michigan has maintained its reputation as a solar energy leader because its progressive government enables households to go solar through incentives and loan programs.

 Solar Panel InstallerThe initial investment of acquiring a solar-powered system and the savings that will be achieved depend on the photo-voltaic system’s capacity.